 The studies have attributed the level of monounsaturated fat content available in avocado to play an important part in lowering elevated cholesterol.
 It is a crucial factor in maintaining insulin levels and controlling excess weight (or obesity).

 So, don’t forget to make this wonder fruit an essential element for a healthier & happier day and also use it as a key to boosting your weight loss efforts.

 Next up is the curious case of quinoa.

-People in South America have been eating it for thousands of years, but it became popular as a superfood only a few years ago.
+The world has recently perceived its reputation as being a superfood.
 This nutrient-rich fruit is also rich in soluble fiber, a fact that helps it be a popular weight-loss-friendly food and you can surely eat it to reduce your belly fat faster.

 Tip: Studies show that this superfood’s soluble fiber helps lower cholesterol levels, blood sugar levels, and sugar cravings.
 It also increases your feeling of fullness and satiation and can be thus used as a proper snack in the evenings.

 Available in three variants (white, black, and red), it offers a different subset of health-centric benefits.
 All of them have different cooking times and edibleness.
 Here are some of the most commonly known health benefits of quinoa:

 Quinoa is rich in all essential amino acids and is, therefore, an excellent protein source.
 It contains far more protein than most grains.
 Its fiber content beats many other grains too.
 One cup of cooked quinoa will give you 8 grams of protein, making it an excellent vegetarian protein source for people who do not prefer having animal protein.